dojo/widget-core/README.md

 ### Projector

-To be completed.
+In order to render widgets they need to be appended to a `projector`.
+It is possible to create multiple projectors and attach them to `Elements` in the `DOM`, however `projectors` must not be nested.

+More to follow.

 ### Dojo Widget Components

-A selection of core reusable widgets are provided along with the
+A selection of core reusable widgets are provided for convience that are fully accessible and internationalizable.

-To be completed.
+To be completed, list core components here.

 ## How do I contribute?